Workers have the right to information under OSHA. This includes:

 Written Hazard Communication Program: Employers must have a written plan that explains how that employer will comply with all of the requirements of the HazCom standard.
 It also must include a list of all of the hazardous materials on site.

 In 2012 OSHA revised HazCom to include the Globally Harmonized System for Classification and Labeling (GHS) of chemicals.
-When it is fully implemented in 2016, GHS will improve the way chemical hazards are communicated to workers.
+ChemHAT includes all of the new pictograms that are part of GHS.

 Workplaces covered under the Mine Safety & Health Administration (MSHA) have a similar HazCom rule to follow that includes these four components.